Nevenall/blades-in-the-dark/src/04-the-score.md

 #### Hardcase

 Your reputation as a tough inmate bolsters your crew’s image.
-When your crew advances Tier, it costs 2 fewer /coins/ than it normally would.
+When your crew advances Tier, it costs 2 fewer {coins} than it normally would.

 #### Parole influence

 Political pressures of various sorts can be applied to the magistrates and warden who oversee sentences for crimes.
-With this claim, you’re always able to arrange for a shorter prison stay—as if your /wanted level/ was 1 lower.
-So, if your /wanted level/ was 3 when you went in, you’d spend only several months behind bars (equivalent to level 2) instead of a full year.
+With this claim, you’re always able to arrange for a shorter prison stay—as if your {wanted level} was 1 lower.
+So, if your {wanted level} was 3 when you went in, you’d spend only several months behind bars (equivalent to level 2) instead of a full year.

 #### Smuggling

 You arrange smuggling channels inside.
 You have **+**2 load** while incarcerated, (starting from zero as a prisoner).
 If you take this claim twice, you’ll have 4 load while you’re serving time in Ironhook.
-Also, you may choose to carry /coin/ in place of load for purposes of bribes or acquiring assets while in prison.
+Also, you may choose to carry {coin} in place of load for purposes of bribes or acquiring assets while in prison.
 You may reset the items in your prison loadout whenever your crew has downtime.

 ## Entanglements

 Your crew didn’t just spring into existence tonight.
 You have a complex history of favors, commitments, debts, and promises that got you where you are today.
 To reflect this, after each score, you roll dice to find out which **entanglement** comes calling.
-An entanglement might be a rival crew looking to throw their weight around (and demand some /coin/), an Investigator of the City Watch making a case against your crew (but ready for a bribe), or even the attention of a vengeful ghost.
+An entanglement might be a rival crew looking to throw their weight around (and demand some {coin}), an Investigator of the City Watch making a case against your crew (but ready for a bribe), or even the attention of a vengeful ghost.

-After payoff and /heat/ are determined, the GM generates an entanglement for the crew using the lists below.
-Find the column that matches the crew’s current /heat/ level.
-Then roll a number of dice equal to their /wanted level/, and use the result of the roll to select which sort of entanglement manifests. *If /wanted level/ is zero, roll two dice and keep the lowest result.*
+After payoff and {heat} are determined, the GM generates an entanglement for the crew using the lists below.
+Find the column that matches the crew’s current {heat} level.
+Then roll a number of dice equal to their {wanted level}, and use the result of the roll to select which sort of entanglement manifests. *If {wanted level} is zero, roll two dice and keep the lowest result.*

 @TODO add table p94